pippinbarr/SNAKISMS/process/SNAKES.md

 # To Implement

-### Positivist
-"doctrine that that which is not observable is not knowable"

-Have it so that the snake has a cone of vision and you can’t see anything outside it, it effectively stops existing for that period of time

-***only tiles “viewable” by the snake are visible***

 ### Post-apocalyptic
 Some kind of joke about the popularity of this theme in videogames?
 Everything is grey…